Table of Contents

-Betterment offers the biggest discount for large accounts by capping the annual fee at $5,000.
+Obviously, M1 Finance is the least expensive option (free).
+Wealthfront is less expensive for smaller account balances (due to the $5,000 promotion), but Betterment offers a discount for large accounts by capping the annual fee at $5,000.

 M1 Finance excels at investment customization (discussed in the investment section) but falls behind in the number of available features.
 Both Wealthfront and Betterment come loaded with a variety of useful features that improve usability and investment performance.

 To help you evaluate each firm, I’ve divided the available features into two categories in the table below.